For PULSE Supervisors

 The students will access the third page of the evaluation independently, and will complete it to assess their progress, comment on their PULSE placement experience thus far, and respond to your evaluation.
 Please make time for your PULSE students to fill out the third page before you return the completed evaluations.
 Students will receive information regarding the Fall Evaluation immediately following Thanksgiving Break.
 Students will receive information regarding the Spring Evaluation sometime in April.

-Placement supervisors are responsible for emailing (email@example.com or firstname.lastname@example.org) completed evaluation forms, including the student portion, to the PULSE office.
+Supervisors are responsible for e-mailing (email@example.com) completed evaluation forms, including the student portion, to the PULSE office.
 Please DO NOT return evaluation forms to the PULSE office via the student.

-Placement work resumes on the first day of classes, this year that date is Monday January 12th, 2015.
+Service work resumes on the first day of classes, this year that date is Tuesday January 16th, 2018.